Can Passengers Get Compensation for Drunk Driving Accidents?

 What You Should Know About Michigan’s Comparative Fault Law

-This area of Michigan law can be quite complex.
+This area of Michigan law can be complex.
 We recommend you seek legal services to help in your Michigan car accident case.

 As a passenger who suffers injury in a car crash, you may be able to recover damages from the liable parties.
 This option will largely depend upon the severity of injuries you suffer from that are directly related to the crash.